bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

         sub-<participant_label>[_ses-<session_label>][_task-<task_label>][_acq-<label>][_rec-<label>][_run-<index>]_pet.json
 ```

 PET data belongs in the /pet folder.
-PET imaging data SHOULD be stored in 4D (or 3D if only one volume was acquired) NifTI files with _pet suffix.
+PET imaging data SHOULD be stored in 4D
+(or 3D if only one volume was acquired) NifTI files with _pet suffix.
 Volumes should be stored in chronological order (the order they were acquired in).

-Multiple sessions (visits) are encoded by adding an extra layer of directories and file names in the form of ses-<label>.
-Session labels can consist only of alphanumeric characters [a-zA-Z0-9] and should be consistent across subjects.
+Multiple sessions (visits) are encoded by adding an extra layer of directories
+and file names in the form of ses-<label>.
+Session labels can consist only of alphanumeric characters [a-zA-Z0-9]
+and should be consistent across subjects.
-If numbers are used in session labels we recommend using zero padding (for example ses-01, ses-11 instead of ses-1, ses-11).
+If numbers are used in session labels we recommend using zero padding
+(for example ses-01, ses-11 instead of ses-1, ses-11).
 This makes results of alphabetical sorting more intuitive.
-The extra session layer (at least one /ses-<label> subfolder) should be added for all subjects if at least one subject in the dataset has more than one session.
+The extra session layer (at least one /ses-<label> subfolder) should be added
+for all subjects if at least one subject in the dataset has more than one session.
 Skipping the session layer for only some subjects in the dataset is not allowed.
-If a /ses-<label> subfolder is included as part of the directory hierarchy, then the same ses-<label> tag must also be included as part of the file names themselves.
+If a /ses-<label> subfolder is included as part of the directory hierarchy,
+then the same ses-<label> tag must also be included as part of the file names themselves.
-In general, we assume that a new session wrt PET starts with either a new injection (probably most common case) or with the subject being taken out of the scanner (same injection, but subject leaves the scanner and returns).
+In general, we assume that a new session wrt PET starts with either a new injection
+(probably most common case) or with the subject being taken out of the scanner
+(same injection, but subject leaves the scanner and returns).
-However, for example, if a subject has to leave the scanner room and then be re-positioned on the scanner bed e.g. to use the bathroom, the set of PET acquisitions will still be considered as a session and match sessions acquired in other subjects
+However, for example, if a subject has to leave the scanner room and
+then be re-positioned on the scanner bed e.g. to use the bathroom,
+the set of PET acquisitions will still be considered as a session and match
+sessions acquired in other subjects.
-Similarly, in situations where different data types are obtained over several visits (for example FDG PET on one day followed by amyloid PET a couple days after) those can be grouped in one session.
+Similarly, in situations where different data types are obtained over several
+visits (for example FDG PET on one day followed by amyloid PET a couple days after)
+those can be grouped in one session.
 Please see the difference with the run-<label> below.

-With respect to the task-<label>, data is arranged in a similar way as task-based and resting state BOLD fMRI data.
+With respect to the task-<label>, data is arranged in a similar way as task-based
+and resting state BOLD fMRI data.
-In case of studies using combined PET/fMRI, subject-specific tasks may be carried out during the acquisition within the same session.
+In case of studies using combined PET/fMRI, subject-specific tasks may be carried out
+during the acquisition within the same session.
 Therefore, it is possible to specify task-<label> in accordance with the fMRI data.
 For more information please see https://bids-specification.readthedocs.io/en/stable/04-modality-specific-files/01-magnetic-resonance-imaging-data.html#task-including-resting-state-imaging-data.

-In case of studies with multiple acquisitions per subject using different tracers, the acq-<label> must be used to distinguish between different tracers.
-Please keep in mind that the label used is arbitrary and each file requires a separate JSON sidecar with details of the tracer used (see below).
+In case of studies with multiple acquisitions per subject using different tracers,
+the acq-<label> must be used to distinguish between different tracers.
+Please keep in mind that the label used is arbitrary and each file requires
+a separate JSON sidecar with details of the tracer used (see below).
 Examples are e.g. acq-18FFDG for fludeoxyglucose, acq-11CPIB for Pittsburgh compound B, etc.

-The reconstruction key (rec-<label>) has four reserved values: acdyn, for reconstructions with attenuation correction of dynamic data; acstat, for reconstructions with attenuation correction of static data; nacdyn, for reconstructions without attenuation correction of dynamic data; and nacstat, for reconstructions without attenuation correction of static data.
+The reconstruction key (rec-<label>) has four reserved values:
+acdyn, for reconstructions with attenuation correction of dynamic data;
+acstat, for reconstructions with attenuation correction of static data;
+nacdyn, for reconstructions without attenuation correction of dynamic data;
+and nacstat, for reconstructions without attenuation correction of static data.
 Further details regarding reconstruction are in the _pet.json file.
-In case of multiple reconstructions of the data with the same type, we allow for using a number after the <label> in order to distinguish, e.g. rec-acdyn1 and rec-acdyn2.
+In case of multiple reconstructions of the data with the same type,
+we allow for using a number after the <label> in order to distinguish, e.g. rec-acdyn1 and rec-acdyn2.

-The run entity is used if one scan type/contrast is repeated multiple times within the same scan session/visit.
+The run entity is used if one scan type/contrast is repeated multiple times
+within the same scan session/visit.
-If several scans of the same modality are acquired they MUST be indexed with a key-value pair: _run-1, _run-2, _run-3 etc. (only integers are allowed as run labels).
+If several scans of the same modality are acquired they MUST be indexed
+with a key-value pair: _run-1, _run-2, _run-3 etc. (only integers are allowed as run labels).
 When there is only one scan of a given type the run key MAY be omitted.
-An example of this would be two consecutive scans performed within the same session, e.g. two short FDG scans right after each other.
+An example of this would be two consecutive scans performed within the same session,
+e.g. two short FDG scans right after each other.
-It is our assumption that the run-<label> is used in PET for the cases where the subject does not leave the scanner.
+It is our assumption that the run-<label> is used in PET for the cases
+where the subject does not leave the scanner.
 Otherwise, we refer to the ses-<label> definition.

 In addition to the imaging data a _pet.json sidecar file needs to be provided.